alelouis/alelouis.github.io.old/_posts/2017-11-12-latent-space-interpolations.md

 ![dim](../images/latent_space.png){: .center-image }

 Beautiful isn't it ?
 The most fascinating thing is the smooth transitions between each of our human concepts (digits).
 Even if we have only two dimension, we can already see glimpses of the learned structure.
 The first dimension of $$\mathbf{z}$$ encodes a bit the orientation attribute.
-See how negative value are tilted right, while positive values are tilted right.
-By setting intentionnally 2 latent dimensions thee network has to encode many concepts within the same space introducing correlated attributes.
+See how generated images in the negative $$\mathbf{z_1}$$values are tilted left, while positive values are tilted right.
+By setting intentionnally 2 latent dimensions thee network has to encode many concepts within the same dimensions introducing correlated attributes.

-The grid sampling is pretty but static, how is it like to move inside this space ?
+The grid sampling is pretty but static, how is it like to *move* inside this space ?

 We can set up a simple parametric curve describing a spiral inside the domain $$x, y \in [-2,2]$$ and decode at regular interval (in parametric space) the latent vector to output the image.